 I'd found my Austin Powers!
 Wren was definitely at Court around 1667; Wikipedia places him in London right after the great fire of 1666, and in 1669 Charles appointed him King's Surveyor of Works.
 I realized that Wren had shown me his true appearance, without his wig.
 And an aspect of his true self, which apparently has been lost to history.

 Which brings me to Henry Mercer.
 I'd never heard of him and was trying to take a nap when he came through.
 He didn't show his appearance, but instead a large dark space crammed with stuff.
 He gave a name I misheard as Henry Wessler, also the name Hal, and a sad, wistful feeling; he liked to play host to guests but sometimes wished he had a hostess, "like everyone else."
 This led to a flood of information: he had homosexual feelings but lived in a time when that wasn't okay.
 He said some people in his time knew or suspected he was "queer" (his word, not mine).
 He didn't seem to be about sex acts, as much as a strong, yearning, dear affection.
 An image of two men spreading documents out on a table, and when their fingers touch, a thrilling spark.

 He showed me a fondness for throwing things into the fire.
 I got the impression of a life lived with longing, confusion and disappointment, and a wish to be fully known, even by his own self while he lived.
-Once spirits cross over, they see the big picture and are no longer bound by human constructs such as fear, judgment, hate, and conformity to social norms.
+Once people cross over, they see the big picture and are no longer bound by human constructs such as fear, judgment, hate, and conformity to social norms.